-In the opinion of our PRC counsel, Jincheng & Tongda Law Firm, CSRC approval is not required for this offering because the CSRC approval required under the M&A Rule only applies to an offshore company that has acquired a domestic PRC company for the purpose of listing the domestic PRC company's equity interest on an overseas stock exchange, while (i) we obtained our equity interest in each of our PRC subsidiaries by means of direct investment other than by acquisition of the equity or assets of a PRC domestic company and (ii) our contractual arrangements with ATA Online do not constitute the acquisition of ATA Online.
-See "Risk Factors - Risks Relating to Regulation of Our Business - If the China Securities Regulatory Commission, or CSRC, or another PRC regulatory agency determines that CSRC approval is required in connection with his offering, this offering may be delayed or cancelled, or we may be subject to penalties."
+In the opinion of our PRC counsel, Jincheng Tongda & Neal Law Firm, CSRC approval was not required for our initial public offering because the CSRC approval required under the M&A Rule only applies to an offshore company that has acquired a domestic PRC company for the purpose of listing the domestic PRC company's equity interest on an overseas stock exchange, while (i) we obtained our equity interest in each of our PRC subsidiaries by means of direct investment other than by acquisition of the equity or assets of a PRC domestic company and (ii) our contractual arrangements with ATA Online do not constitute the acquisition of ATA Online.
+See Item 3.D.
+"Key Information - Risk Factors - Risks Relating to Regulation of Our Business - If the China Securities Regulatory Commission, or CSRC, or another PRC regulatory agency determines that CSRC approval was required in connection with our initial public offering, we may become subject to penalties."